 It Is Finished!

-27 And there followed him a great company of people, and of women, which also bewailed and lamented him.
-28 But Jesus turning unto them said, Daughters of Jerusalem, weep not for me, but weep for yourselves, and for your children.
-29 For, behold, the days are coming, in the which they shall say, Blessed are the barren, and the wombs that never bare, and the paps which never gave suck.
-30 Then shall they begin to say to the mountains, Fall on us; and to the hills, Cover us.
-31 For if they do these things in a green tree, what shall be done in the dry?
-32 And there were also two other, malefactors, led with him to be put to death.
-33 And when they were come to the place, which is called Calvary, there they crucified him, and the malefactors, one on the right hand, and the other on the left.
-34 Then said Jesus, Father, forgive them; for they know not what they do.
-And they parted his raiment, and cast lots.
-35 And the people stood beholding.
-And the rulers also with them derided him, saying, He saved others; let him save himself, if he be Christ, the chosen of God.
-36 And the soldiers also mocked him, coming to him, and offering him vinegar, 37 and saying, If thou be the king of the Jews, save thyself.
-38 And a superscription also was written over him in letters of Greek, and Latin, and Hebrew, THIS IS THE KING OF THE JEWS.
+26 And as they led him away, they seized one Simon of Cyrene, who was coming in from the country, and laid on him the cross, to carry it behind Jesus.
+27 And there followed him a great multitude of the people and of women who were mourning and lamenting for him.
+28 But turning to them Jesus said, “Daughters of Jerusalem, do not weep for me, but weep for yourselves and for your children.
+29 For behold, the days are coming when they will say, ‘Blessed are the barren and the wombs that never bore and the breasts that never nursed!’
+30 Then they will begin to say to the mountains, ‘Fall on us,’ and to the hills, ‘Cover us.’
+31 For if they do these things when the wood is green, what will happen when it is dry?”

+32 Two others, who were criminals, were led away to be put to death with him.
+33 And when they came to the place that is called The Skull, there they crucified him, and the criminals, one on his right and one on his left.
+34 And Jesus said, “Father, forgive them, for they know not what they do.”
+And they cast lots to divide his garments.
+35 And the people stood by, watching, but the rulers scoffed at him, saying, “He saved others; let him save himself, if he is the Christ of God, his Chosen One!”
+36 The soldiers also mocked him, coming up and offering him sour wine 37 and saying, “If you are the King of the Jews, save yourself!”
+38 There was also an inscription over him, “This is the King of the Jews.”

-19 And Pilate wrote a title, and put it on the cross.
-And the writing was, JESUS OF NAZARETH THE KING OF THE JEWS.
-20 This title then read many of the Jews: for the place where Jesus was crucified was nigh to the city: and it was written in Hebrew, and Greek, and Latin.
-21 Then said the chief priests of the Jews to Pilate, Write not, The King of the Jews; but that he said, I am King of the Jews.
-22 Pilate answered, What I have written I have written.
+19 Pilate also wrote an inscription and put it on the cross.
+It read, “Jesus of Nazareth, the King of the Jews.”
+20 Many of the Jews read this inscription, for the place where Jesus was crucified was near the city, and it was written in Aramaic, in Latin, and in Greek.
+21 So the chief priests of the Jews said to Pilate, “Do not write, ‘The King of the Jews,’ but rather, ‘This man said, I am King of the Jews.’”
+22 Pilate answered, “What I have written I have written.”

-25 Now there stood by the cross of Jesus his mother, and his mother’s sister, Mary the wife of Cleophas, and Mary Magdalene.
-26 When Jesus therefore saw his mother, and the disciple standing by, whom he loved, he saith unto his mother, Woman, behold thy son!
-27 Then saith he to the disciple, Behold thy mother!
-And from that hour that disciple took her unto his own home.
+So the soldiers did these things, 25 but standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
+26 When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, “Woman, behold, your son!”
+27 Then he said to the disciple, “Behold, your mother!”
+And from that hour the disciple took her to his own home.